Construal level theory: Levels of construal

 CLT divides mental construals into two levels: the high-level and the low-level.
 High-level construals are a way of thinking in a big-picture way.
 This is a superordinate or central approach, thinking about the overall idea of the situation and extracting the main gist of the situation.
 Low-level construals are more detail-oriented or subordinate thought processes.
 For example, one could think about children playing catch in either a high or low level manner.
 If one were to think about the children's activity at a high level, one might describe this activity as "children having fun".
 Whereas, if one were to think about the children's activity at a low level, one would focus on more specific, immediate details, such as the color of the ball or the ages of the children.
 At the low level, more emphasis is placed on how the situation is different from others, whereas at the high level the focus is more on finding how they are similar.
 Thus which subordinate features one focuses on may depend upon the situation, whereas central, high-level features will not.

 Construal level is also related to desirability and feasibility concerns in decision-making.
-Considering the desirability of an object, event, or course of action puts more importance on the end result and is a high-level construal, or way of thinking.
-Considering the feasibility, on the other hand, is more focused on the means or how to get to the end result and is a low-level construal, or way of thinking.
+Considering the desirability of an object, event, or course of action puts more importance on the result and is a high-level construal, or way of thinking.
+Considering the feasibility, on the other hand, is more focused on the means or how to get to the result and is a low-level construal, or way of thinking.
 That is, the high level focuses more on "why", while the low level focuses more on "how".